 The diagram represents a superficial nephron.
 The circle on the left depicts its glomerulus where plasma is filtered.
 The open blue circles depict aquaporin I water channels (AQPI) in the proximal convoluted tubule (PCT) and the solid green circles represent aquaporin 2 channels (AQP2) in the late distal cortical nephron and the medullary collecting duct.
-Of note, some AQPI are present in the pars recta (S3 segment) of the PCT, which is distal to the last site accessible by micropuncture [5,12].
-Micropuncture studies reveal that the ratio of the inulin concentration in tubular fluid to plasma (TF/P{inulin}) is twice as high in the distal convoluted tubule (DCT) as it is in the PCT, reflecting the reabsorption of half of the tubular fluid volume.
+Of note, some AQPI are present in the pars recta (S3 segment of the PCT), which is distal to the last site accessible by micropuncture [5,8].
+Micropuncture studies reveal that the ratio of the inulin concentration in tubular fluid to plasma (TF/Pinulin) is twice as high in the distal convoluted tubule (DCT) as it is in the PCT, reflecting the reabsorption of half of the tubular fluid volume.
 The urea concentration in the early DCT is 1.1 times that of plasma, reflecting the passage of around 1 000 mmol of urea through that nephron segment per day.
+Abbreviation: Purea, the concentration of urea in plasma.